 It’s also a useful tool if you’re planning to move home and you want to check that your potential new property has good coverage.

-When you’re in the early stages of considering a network jump, it’s important to think about the type of contract that best suits you.
 Choosing between a monthly bill or a pay as you go plan are the most obvious choices, but you can also get SIM only deals.
 These are ideal if you don’t want to commit to a longer contract straight away or you’re waiting for a specific handset to come out.

 Think about how often you use your phone, and how you prefer to manage your finances.
 For many people, a standard monthly contract will work out much cheaper, however if you don’t tend to use your device much, a pay as you go deal might suit you better.